 How City, University of London Occupational Health Service uses your information

-We keep your occupational health (OH) records confidential and process your information in compliance with the Data Protection Act 1998 and with the General Data Protection Regulation.
+We keep your occupational health (OH) records confidential and will use your personal information in accordance with the General Data Protection Regulation 2018 and the Data Protection Act 2018.
 We hold your OH record so that we can provide occupational health advice.

 - We provide reports to your manager (employer) and HR about your fitness to work including results of statutory health surveillance relevant to your job e.g. hearing tests and of any adjustments required to support you in work.
 We also provide advice on adjustments to accommodate a disability or health condition.
 This is only done with your explicit informed consent.